lesliedevlin/server_count_percentages/README.md

 # Running

-Run python halo_outdated_agents_report.py to generate individual .csv reports of agents 3.9.5 and older.
+Run python halo_outdated_agents_report.py to generate .csv reports of agents 3.9.5 and older.
+This script assumes that groups immediately below the root group represent business units and generates a report for each of those groups.

-The version number can be changed in the agent_version_lt field in the URL on line 80 of the code.
+The agent version number can be changed in the agent_version_lt field in the URL on line 80 of the code.
 This is equivalent to the agent version "less than" filter in the UI.

 # License